finnschi/renderalltimelines/README.md

 1. Start Resolve Studio and open a project
 2. make sure scripting is set to "external scripting using Local or Network" under preferences/General
 3. create a renderpreset, make sure a output location is set, remeber to use "timeline name" or some unique token per timeline in the filename or it will overwrite itself
-4. doubleclick renderalltimelines.sh
+4. doubleclick renderalltimelines.command
 5. enter the preset name and press enter
 6. watch resolve go vroooom

-If you cant doubleclick the renderalltimelines.sh file , it means the script does not have permissions to be excuted, you can fix this easily:
+If you cant doubleclick the renderalltimelines.command file , it means the script does not have permissions to be excuted, you can fix this easily:

 in a terminal type:

-chmod 775 /location/to/the/script/renderalltimelines.sh

-replace /location/to/the/script/ with the actual location of the script.
+chmod 775 and then drag the file into the terminal and press enter

 WINDOWS: